How Syniverse complies with EU data protection laws

 Data protection laws govern the way businesses collect, use, and share personal data about individuals.
 Among other things, they require businesses

-In the European Union, data protection rules are now set out in a new data protection law called the General Data Protection Regulation.
+In the European Union, data protection rules are set out in a data protection law called the General Data Protection Regulation.

 GDPR aims to update Europe's existing data protection rules to make sure they are fit for the 21st century.
 Among other things, it harmonizes data protection rules throughout European Union member states, introduces new requirements for data processors (the original directive applied only to data controllers), enhances individual's privacy rights (introducing new rights to be forgotten and to data portability), and creates significant penalties for non-compliance (including potential fines of up to 4% annual worldwide revenue).

-The GDPR applies to any organization which is established within the European Union (i.e., has a subsidiary or branch in the EU).
+The GDPR applies to any organization which is established within the European Union (e.g., has a subsidiary or branch in the EU).
 It also applies to any non-EU organization which either:

 No. One of the significant changes brought in by the GDPR is that it applies to both data controllers and to data processors.
 There are, however, more obligations imposed on data controllers under the GDPR than on data processors.